 I am University Senior Lecturer in Philosophy and Fellow of Jesus College, University of Cambridge.
 My field is contemporary political philosophy, mainly (but not exclusively) Anglo-American analytical theory.
 There are three main strands to my work: feminism, liberalism, and social construction.

-I am the author of two books: Sex, Culture, and Justice: The Limits of Choice (Penn State University Press, 2008) and, with Phil Parvin, Teach Yourself Political Philosophy: A Complete Introduction (Hodder, 2012).
-My third book, Against Marriage: An Egalitarian Defence of the Marriage-Free State, will be published by Oxford University Press in early 2017.
+I am the author of three books: Clare Chambers, Sex, Culture, and Justice: The Limits of Choice (Penn State University Press, 2008); Clare Chambers and Phil Parvin, Teach Yourself Political Philosophy: A Complete Introduction (Hodder, 2012); and Clare Chambers, Against Marriage: An Egalitarian Defence of the Marriage-Free State (OUP, 2017).

 - Liberalism: autonomy, choice, consent, distributive equality, equality of opportunity, multiculturalism, religion, global justice, liberal feminism, political v comprehensive v perfectionist liberalism, public reason, the work of John Rawls.